 A Glimpse at a Young Mother's Love

-A sentimental favorite for Utz and his family is the "A Gift to Love" plate—a glimpse at a young mother who enjoys a tender moment with her tow young offspring.
-This fine porcelain, 24K gold rimmed plate is an exclusive offering of the The Hamilton Collection.
+A sentimental favorite for Utz and his family is the "A Gift to Love" plate—a glimpse at a young mother who enjoys a tender moment with her two young offspring.
+This fine porcelain, 24K gold-rimmed plate is an exclusive offering of The Hamilton Collection.
 It measures 8 1/2 in diameter and was issued in an edition limited to the exact number ordered by Mother's Day, 1983.

 A Porcelain Work of Art of Stunning Beauty

 Thornton Utz canvas is actually a piece of board which he treats with many carefully - applied layers of gesso.
-Then over a period of days or weeks the "original Utz" will emerge: a painting which captures the spirit and beauty of each individual character, while describing their relationship with great sensitivity.
-Utz works with The Hamilton Collection to make sure his subtle coloration are retained for the porcelain medium.
-And in turn The Hamilton Collection insists on the purest, whitest, most translucent porcelain available so that no distortions of tone may interfere with the art presentation.
-The result is a porcelain work of art of stunning beauty ... unsurpassed realism and lasting quality.
+Then over a period of days or weeks, the "original Utz" will emerge; a painting that captures the spirit and beauty of each individual character, while describing their relationship with great sensitivity.
+Utz works with The Hamilton Collection to make sure his subtle coloration is retained for the porcelain medium.
+And in turn, The Hamilton Collection insists on the purest, whitest, most translucent porcelain available so that no distortions of tone may interfere with the art presentation.
+The result is a porcelain work of art of stunning beauty, unsurpassed realism, and lasting quality.

 Utz captures A Moment of Freedom on a Sun-swept Fall Day